open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/spring-boot.md

 cSpell:ignore: autoconfigurations autoconfigures datasource logback springboot webflux webmvc
 ---

-## How to instrument Spring Boot with OpenTelemetry?
+## How to instrument Spring Boot with OpenTelemetry

 The [OpenTelemetry Java agent](..) with byte code instrumentation can cover most of your needs when instrumenting